batoolmalkawii/data-structures-and-algorithms-python/data_structures_and_algorithms_python/data_structures/linked_list/README.md

     14. Can successfully delete a value in the middle of the linked list.
     15. Can successfully delete a the first value of the linked list.
     16. Can successfully delete a the last value of the linked list.
+    * test get_kth_value when:
+    1. Where k is greater than the length of the linked list
+    2. Where k and the length of the list are the same
+    3. Where k is not a positive integer
+    4. Where the linked list is of a size 1
+    5. “Happy Path” where k is not at the end, but somewhere in the middle of the linked list
 """